 Stock goes up from the strike price: delta turns positive

-If Bank of America stock price goes up by several dollars, the call option you hold as part of the straddle is now in the money and its delta increases to somewhere between 0.50 and 1.00.
+If Ford stock price goes up by several dollars, the call option you hold as part of the straddle is now in the money and its delta increases to somewhere between 0.50 and 1.00.
 The put option on the contrary is out of the money (if the stock ended up higher than the strike price, the put option would be worthless at expiration).
-The put option’s delta moves closer to zero and it is now somewhere between -0.50 and zero.
+The put option's delta moves closer to zero and it is now somewhere between -0.50 and zero.

 You again calculate the total long straddle delta by summing up the two deltas (a larger positive number for the call and a smaller negative number for the put).
 You get a positive number.
 For example the call option's delta is 0.70, the put option's delta is -0.30, and the total long straddle delta is 0.40.
 As a result of the underlying stock price going up, the long straddle position has become directional.
 It has a positive delta and its value and your profit increases as the stock price goes up.